stripe-samples/connect-destination-charge/README.md

 stripe samples create connect-destination-charge
 ```

-The CLI will walk you through picking your integration type, server and client languages, and configuring your .env config file with your Stripe API keys.
+The CLI will walk you through picking your integration type, server and client languages.
+Make sure to configure your .env file as shown below.

 **Installing and cloning manually**

-If you do not want to use the Stripe CLI, you can manually clone and configure the sample yourself:
+If you do not want to use the Stripe CLI, you can manually clone the sample yourself:

 ```
 git clone https://github.com/stripe-samples/connect-destination-charge
 ```

+Make sure to configure your .env file as shown below.

+**Configuring your .env file**

 Copy the .env.example file into a file named .env in the folder of the server you want to use.
 For example: